rayapetkova/rayapetkova/README.md

 ### 👨🏻‍💻 About Me
 - 💡 I like new technologies
 - 📚 I am currently learning Python Web Development in Software University (SoftUni).
-I am also learning JavaScript.
+I am also learning JavaScript
 - 🌱 Fun facts: I like maths📐, badminton🏸, reading📚 and ice skating⛸️

 <a target="_blank" align="right">